 Boart Longyear contributes to the communities in which it works with donations, sponsorship and practical support.
-The Company does not make political donations.
+The Company does not make political donations, unless approved by the Board.
 The Company aims to support projects that have clear objectives and outcomes in promoting the following:

-- Education and opportunities for children programs and opportunities that assist young people to develop marketable skills and competencies, particularly in the areas of engineering, science and technology; and - Health and preventive care programs that improve the health and safety of employees, their families and their communities by improving access to critical resources and addressing endemic illnesses, including providing access to clean water sources and supporting the development of malaria vaccinations and treatments.
+- Education and opportunities for children programs and opportunities that assist young people to develop marketable skills and competencies, particularly in the areas of engineering, science and technology; and - Health and preventive care programs that improve the health and safety of employees, their families and their communities by improving access to critical resources and addressing endemic illnesses, including providing access to clean water sources and supporting the development of malaria vaccinations and treatments. - Employment outcomes for underrepresented demographics Programs that support job readiness for school age children as they approach the end of their schooling.

-The Company's donations are governed by the charitable contributions approval process outlined in the Company Corporate Authority and Executive Committee Approval Policy.
+The Company's donations are governed by the charitable contributions approval process outlined in Company policy.